Tom Scavo: Season 8

-By the beginning of season 8, Tom has moved off Wisteria Lane.
-He and Lynette agree to work on their marriage by attending couples counseling, however when Tom begins dating a woman from his new building, Jane, Lynette seems to think there is no point anymore in continuing counseling if Tom doesn't still have faith in their marriage.
-Later on he and Jane plan to go on a trip to Paris, although Lynette stops him at the airport and confesses to him that she is involved in the murder of Gabrielle's stepfather.
+By the beginning of season 8, Tom has moved away from Wisteria Lane.
+He and Lynette agree to work on their marriage by attending couples counselling, however when Tom begins dating a woman from his new building, Jane, Lynette seems to think there is no point anymore in continuing counselling if Tom doesn't still have faith in their marriage.
+Later, Tom and Jane plan to go on a trip to Paris, although Lynette stops him at the airport and confesses to him that she is involved in the murder of Gabrielle's stepfather.
 He then agrees to stay with her to help her cope, and Jane is left to go to Paris without him.
-In "With So Little to Be Sure Of", Lynette and Tom sign their divorce papers, but the document do not make it to court.
+In "With So Little to Be Sure Of", Lynette and Tom sign their divorce papers, but the document does not make it to court.
 Tom later breaks up with Jane due to his feelings for Lynette.
-The married couple reconcile in the final episode, and Tom and Lynette move to New York City so Lynette can pursue her new career for Katherine Mayfair.
-The couple later buys a penthouse looking over Central Park, and took care of their six grandchildren in Central Park.
+The married couple reconcile in the final episode, and Tom and Lynette move to New York so Lynette can pursue her new career for Katherine Mayfair.
+The couple later buy a penthouse looking over Central Park, and they take care of their six grandchildren.